harshitpaunikar1/private-search-research-assistant/.github/project-buildup-history.md

 - Task summary: One more pass: ran the whole thing end to end again after a fresh look.
 Caught a stale import that broke the flow.
 - Deliverable: Small fix, clean result.
+## 2025-05-07 - Day 7: HTML scaffold

+- Task summary: One more pass: pushed a tiny fix after a teammate's comment — nothing major, just a wording issue in the output.
+- Deliverable: Wrapped it up properly this time.